hyperkarmic/obsidian/obsidian-order/coding/refactor.md

 # refactor
 ## How to refactor a project?

+"
+__Always be refactoring.
+If you touch the code, and you can improve it, improve it, but never optimise early__.”

+" - a Precis od Fowlers work on the subject....

 Here are some tips:

 -   Split the project into multiple modules and refactor only one part at a time.